SWIFT sets out blueprint for central bank digital currency network

 LONDON, Oct 5 (Reuters) - Financial messaging system SWIFT has laid out its blueprint for a global central bank digital currency (CBDC) network following an 8-month experiment on different technologies and currencies.

-The trial, which involved France and Germany's national central banks as well as global lenders like HSBC, Standard Chartered and UBS, looked at how CBDCs could be used internationally and even converted into fiat money if needed.
+The trial, which for the last month has involved both France and Germany's national central banks as well as global lenders like HSBC, Standard Chartered and UBS, looked at how CBDCs could be used internationally and even converted into fiat money if needed.

 Around 90% of the world's central banks are now using, trialling or looking into CBDCs.
 Most don't want to be left behind by bitcoin and other cryptocurrencies, but are grappling with technological complexities.